 The CARE-a-van hosted a total of 19 events impacting nine cities in the greater Pittsburgh area, including stops in Erie, Pa, Altoona, Pa - home of the Pirates Double-A affiliate the Altoona Curve; Morgantown, WV - home of the Pirates Single-A affiliate the West Virginia Black Bears; Youngstown, OH, Wheeling, WV and more.

-The Pirates hosted their seventh annual Pitch for Hope Women's Baseball Clinic on Sunday, April 23, 2017.
+The Pirates hosted their eighth annual Pitch for Hope Women's Baseball Clinic on Sunday, July 8, 2018.
 Women ages 14 and older learned hitting, pitching, fielding and more from the Pirates coaching staff during this unique on-field event.
 After the clinic, participants and their guests enjoyed a private brunch in the Picnic Park hospitality space of PNC Park.